-This post has explored some of the core underlying drivers of our demand economy.
-The self-ambition and curiosity that Adam Smith hailed as the engines of economic growth have been effective indeed over the past 200 years.
-But Adam Smith cautioned in "Moral Sentiments" that human envy and a tendency toward compulsions, if left unchecked, could undermine the empathic social relationships that were essential to his economic model and the successful long term operation of free markets.
-Smith lived before the creation of the megacorporation, before 24 hour global e-commerce and before stock options and NASCAR.
+This essay has explored some of the underlying drivers of resource depletion and human consumption: more humans competing for more stuff that has more novelty.
+The self-ambition and curiosity that Adam Smith hailed as twin engines of economic growth have been quite effective over the past 200 years.
+But Adam Smith did caution in "Moral Sentiments" that human envy and a tendency toward compulsions, if left unchecked, could undermine the empathic social relationships that would be essential to his economic model and the successful long term operation of free markets.
+Smith lived before the creation of the megacorporation, before 24 hour global commerce and before stock options and NASCAR.
 Amidst so much choice and wealth, we are discovering some uncomfortable facts backed up by modern neurobiology that confirm Adam Smiths fears.
-In an era of material affluence, when wants have not been constrained by limited resources, the evidence from our modern American experiment suggests that humans have trouble setting limits on our instinctual cravings.
-And our rational brains just have a hard time acknowledging this glaring fact.
+In an era of material affluence, when wants have not yet been fully constrained by limited resources, the evidence from our modern American experiment suggests that humans have trouble setting limits on their instinctual cravings.
+And our rational brains have an equally hard time acknowledging this glaring fact.

-This post has likened the chemical sensations we receive from many socially available stimuli in our fast paced world to the same brain patterns that occur with illicit drugs.
+This essay has likened the chemical sensations we receive from many socially available stimuli in our fast paced world to the same neural patterns that occur with illicit drugs.
 "Addiction" can mean many things to many people.
-I am quite certain a psychiatrist would refuse to diagnose me with 'an oil addiction'.
+I am quite certain a psychiatrist would refuse to diagnose any of us with 'an oil addiction'.
 But perhaps not an ecologist.
-The literature from economics as well as psychology and neuroscience suggest that when an addict (broadly defined) is exposed to higher prices, conventional economic theory does not hold.
-Since the rational actor model has now been disproven time and again so as to almost be an economic footnote, this should not come as a surprise.
+The literature from economics as well as psychology and neuroscience suggest that when an addict (broadly defined) is exposed to higher

+The Oil Drum | The Psychological and Evolutionary Roots of Resource Overconshippt/www.evisieeddrum.com/node/5519 prices, conventional economic theory will not hold.
+Since the rational actor model has now been thoroughly disproven so as to almost be an economic footnote, this should not come as a surprise.

 In conclusion, dear reader, I have thrown a great deal of information your way.
-In retrospect this probably should have been several posts, but when I begin to write its kind of like a Jasper Johns painting.
 I hope it is clear(er) that we have both biological and cultural constraints on our behavior and that finding the next billion barrels may or may not prove to be a good thing.
-If you have read this far, you don't have to worry about having serious addiction issues.
+If you have read this far, I doubt you have serious addiction issues.
 An addict would likely not have had the patience to read 8,000+ words..;-)